naibjack/naibjack/README.md

-only made this for an idv themed profile, so click on my main to see other info pg's. i go by mocha or vince, they/them prns, & identify w/ nb, femme presenting, sapphic, & acespec labels.
+only made this for an idv themed profile, so click on my main to see other info pg's. i go by mocha or vince, they/them prns, while identifying w/ nb, femme presenting, sapphic, & acespec labels.

 basic dni criteria & usually offtab, so don't take offense if i'm afk.